Careers360 Logo

 Solve by difficulty

-Two parallel line charges +\lambda and -\lambda are placed with a separation R in free space.
-The net electric field exactly mid way between the two line charge is -
+Two parallel line charges +λ and λ are placed with a separation R in free space.
+The net electric field exactly mid-way between the two line charges is -

 Concepts Covered - 1